Shepard tone: Tritone paradox

 In 1986, Diana Deutsch discovered that the perception of which tone was higher depended on the absolute frequencies involved and that an individual would usually hear the same pitch as the highest (this is determined by the absolute pitch of the notes).
-Interestingly, different listeners may perceive the same pattern as being either ascending or descending, depending on the language or dialect of the listener (Deutsch, Henthorn, and Dolson found that native speakers of Vietnamese, a tonal language, heard the tritone paradox differently from Californians who were native speakers of English).
+Different listeners may perceive the same pattern as being either ascending or descending, depending on the language or dialect of the listener (Deutsch, Henthorn, and Dolson found that native speakers of Vietnamese, a tonal language, heard the tritone paradox differently from Californians who were native speakers of English).

 Perpetual melody

 Pedro Patricio observed in 2012 that, by using a Shepard tone as a sound source and applying it to a melody, he could reproduce the illusion of a continuously ascending or descending movement characteristic of the Shepard Scale.
 Regardless of the tempo and the envelope of the notes, the auditory illusion is effectively maintained.
-The uncertainty of the scale the Shepard tones pertain allows composers to experiment with deceiving and disconcerting melodies.
+The uncertainty of the scale to which the Shepard tones pertain allows composers to experiment with deceiving and disconcerting melodies.